Trout Fishing In The Rain – Is It Better?

 Spin Fishing For Trout In The Rain

-If it’s done right, bottom bouncing can be very effective, especially in pocket water or shallow rivers that are not great for float fishing or for lure fishing.
-If you aren’t sure what bottom bouncing is, check out my page Bottom Bouncing – 5 Proven Guide Tips For More Fish
+If it’s done right, bottom bouncing can be very effective, especially in pocket water or shallow rivers that are not great for float fishing or lure fishing.
+If you aren’t sure what bottom bouncing is, check out my page, Bottom Bouncing – 5 Proven Guide Tips For More Fish

-One of my best baits when fishing for trout in the rain and after the rain is the pink worm from Berkley and the Mad river worms.
-The red worm color has been one of my most productive colors when the river starts to get murky.
+One of my best baits for fishing in the rain and after the rain is the pink worm from Berkley and the Mad River Steelhead worms.
+The red and pink worm color has been one of my most productive colors when the river starts to get murky.

 Lures for trout fishing after rain

-Trout get active in the rain and lures can be a great choice.
-If the water is still clear lures like spoons, jigs, spinners, and crankbaits are all good choices when trout fishing in the rain.
+Trout get active in the rain, and lures can be a great choice.
+If the water is still clear, lures like spoons, jigs, spinners, and crankbaits are all good choices in the rain.

 Fishing Dirty Water